ruth-cohen89/AdvancedNodeStarter/README.md

 # AdvancedNodeStarter

-Starting project for a course on Advanced Node @ Udemy
+A starter project for the *Advanced Node.js* course on Udemy

 ### Environment Variables Setup